ctalledo/docker-docs/desktop/hardened-desktop/enhanced-container-isolation/how-eci-works.md

          0     100000      65536
 ```

-The output `0 100000 65536` is the signature of the Linux user-namespace: it
+The output `0 100000 65536` is the signature of the Linux user-namespace.
+It
 means that the root user (0) in the container is mapped to unprivileged user
 100000 in the Docker Desktop Linux VM, and the mapping extends for a continuous
 range of 64K user IDs.
-The same applies to group IDs (not shown above).
+The same applies to group IDs.

 Each container gets an exclusive range of mappings, managed by Sysbox.
 For
-example, if we launch a second container the mapping range is different:
+example, if a second container is launched the mapping range is different:

 ```
 $ docker run -it --rm --name=second alpine